 Carbon monoxide in high concentrations for short periods or at low levels over time kills and injures victims silently.
 This hazard is deadly is because CO gas is odorless, tasteless and colorless.
 It can only be detected, measured and monitored through a carbon monoxide detector.

 The burning of organic compounds including wood, gasoline, petroleum, kerosene and other substances primarily produces the deadly gas.
 Exposure to the toxic levels of CO can occur when gas-fueled equipment is operated indoors, when a gas heater malfunctions or external exhaust from a vehicle infiltrates the inside of a car, truck or van.

 The initial signs and symptoms of CO poisoning can be very subtle.
 In many situations, carbon monoxide robs the victim of much-needed oxygen, making them very tired, fatigued and sleepy.
-Without immediate action including moving to a vented area, the victim can suffer serious injuries including brain damage or succumb to the exposure of toxic gas.
+Without immediate action including moving to a vented area, the victim can suffer severe injuries including brain damage or succumb to the exposure of toxic gas.